s0pln3rr0r/TailScale-Auto-Auth-Token-Generator/README.md

 The tool creates an Excel file with details of participants and machines, including their generated authentication tokens.

 ![Excel File Example](https://cdn-images-1.medium.com/max/1000/1*OFOblV2zIlJLPDIGKTo2QQ.png)
-(*Placeholder: Replace this with a screenshot of the generated Excel file.*)

 ---